-$$\Delta S = S_f - S_i = S(\frac{\hbar^2}{L^2}) - S(\frac{\hbar^2}{4L^2}) = \frac{k}{2} \ln 4 = k \ln 2$$ (4)
+$$\Delta S = S_f - S_i = \frac{k}{2} \ln \frac{\sigma_f^2}{\sigma_i^2} = \frac{k}{2} \ln 4 = k \ln 2$$ (4)

 Thus, the entropy cost for cutting the volume in half, and thereby bringing the system to a lower entropy state, is precisely the same as that appearing in Landauer's Principle and exactly compensates the reduction in entropy due to the smaller volume occupied by the system.
 And it is here where we resolve the alleged paradox of Szilard's engine: we pay an entropic price for the work we have extracted, by the need to localize the molecule on one side or the other.
-This imposes a cost in thermodynamic entropy as quantified by (1) and (2).
 And we pay that price before we even find out which side the molecule is on.

-Note that the minimal entropy increase is obtained for a Gaussian, so that if the molecule is in an energy eigenstate, the entropy increase is larger; (4) is a lower bound.
-It may be noted that insofar as Landauer's Principle (codifying an entropy cost for information erasure) is valid, it arises from a form of "erasure" that is about the narrowing of a probability distribution over values of observables conjugate to 4-momentum (energy, momentum).
-Indeed, (1) and (2) can be seen as another way of deriving Landauer's principle, but here it is in connection with quantum measurement and the intrinsic spread ("information") of wavefunctions, as opposed to computational bits in the classical sense.
+It may be noted that insofar as Landauer's Principle (codifying an entropy cost for information erasure) is valid, it arises from a form of "erasure" that is about the narrowing of a probability distribution over values of observables conjugate to 4-momentum.
+Indeed,

+(1) and (2) can be seen as another way of deriving Landauer's principle, but here it is in connection with quantum measurement and the intrinsic spread ("information") of wavefunctions, as opposed to computational bits in the classical sense.
 So the irony perhaps is that one can see Landauer's principle as applicable, but not to erasure in the sense of resetting a memory, since one does not need to refer to any sort of computational process or memory storage capacity in order to obtain the entropy cost saving the second law.
-The physically admissible grounding of Landauer's principle is found only in the narrowing of ontological uncertainty in position-related quantities.3
+The physically admissible grounding of Landauer's principle is found only in the narrowing of ontological uncertainty in position-related quantities.

 The above result is perhaps another way to look at the entropy cost pointed to in Norton (2025) for bringing a molecular component of a larger system from a higher to a lower entropy state.
-Norton formulates this as follows (where Ω refers to the number of complexions for the larger system):
+Norton formulates this as follows (where $\Omega$ refers to the number of complexions for the larger system):

-"In its briefest form, the relation just is Boltzmann's celebrated relation "S = k log Ω " between entropy S and probability Ω .
-If a thermodynamic process carries a system from state "1" to state "2," the driving entropy increase between the two states is Δ S = S2 - S1.
-It relates to the probability of successful completion, Ω_2 , [in which the entropy of a component, such as a molecule, is reduced] and the probability that a fluctuation reverts the system to its initial state, Ω_1 , by Δ S = k log (Ω_2/Ω_1).
-Thus, a probability ratio favoring completion in molecular-scale processes can only be enhanced by a dissipative increase uncertainty in processes that amount to measurement; i.e., narrowing of position-related uncertainties, not by computational considerations involving "erasure" of epistemic uncertainty.
+"In its briefest form, the relation just is Boltzmann's celebrated relation "S = k log $\Omega$ " between entropy S and probability $\Omega$ .
+If a thermodynamic process carries a system from state "1" to state "2," the driving entropy increase between the two states is $\Delta S = S2 - S1$ .
+It relates to the probability of successful completion, $\Omega_2$ , [in which the entropy of a component, such as a molecule, is reduced] and the probability that a fluctuation reverts the system to its initial state, $\Omega_1$ , by $\Delta S = k \log (\Omega_2/\Omega_1)$ .
+Thus, a probability ratio favoring completion in molecular-scale processes can only be enhanced by a dissipative increase in entropy creation $\Delta S$ .

-3 Experimental "confirmations" of Landauer's principle are supported by increases in momentum/energy in entropy creation ΔS .
 The outcome is that, independently of any entropy cost associated with erasure or the logic implemented, there is an inevitable entropy cost associated with the suppression of fluctuations."
 (Norton 2025, 6)